PHL4R3/WISP-IKEv2/connectingToData.md

 --step three, once you are part of the tail network, navigate to the remote share, on windows press win + \\100.117.212.72

 --step four, if prompted for a password, the username is root and the password is root.
 Guest access should also be okay

+--step five, map the network drive so you never have to do this again.